Arthur Evans: Oxford

 In the spring of 1875 he applied for the Archaeological Travelling Studentship offered by Oxford, but, as he says in a letter to Freeman later in life, he was turned down thanks to the efforts of Benjamin Jowett and Charles Thomas Newton, two Oxford dons having a low opinion of his work there.

 Göttingen

-In April–July of that year he attended a summer term at the University of Göttingen at the suggestion of Henry Montagu Butler, then headmaster at Harrow.
+In April–July of 1875 he attended a summer term at the University of Göttingen at the suggestion of Henry Montagu Butler, then headmaster at Harrow.
 Evans was to study with Reinhold Pauli, who had spent some years in Britain, and was a friend of Green.
 The study would be preparatory to doing research in modern history at Göttingen.
 The arrangement may have been meant as a remedial plan.
 On the way to Göttingen, Evans was sidetracked, unpropitiously for the modern history plan, by some illegal excavations at Trier.
 He had noticed that the tombs were being plundered surreptitiously.
 For the sake of preserving some artefacts, he hired a crew, performed such hasty excavations as he could, crated the material and sent it home to John.